Destroyer4323/app-dev/README.md

 # app-dev
  My first repository.

-# H1This is my current favorite series in Anime
+# This is my current favorite series in Anime

 1. **Sword Art Online Series**
  - A popular Isekai to this day